Washing Your Vehicle In The Winter | 10 Great Tips

 Wash When The Weather Is Right

 Yes, your vehicle may be a salty muddy mess, but if the weather drops below -20, stick it out a little longer.
 If the temperature is too cold, you will not be able to dry off your vehicle quickly enough.
-Once the water within the crevices of your vehicle starts freezing, you’re in trouble.
+Once the water in the crevices of your vehicle starts freezing, you’re in trouble.
 Wait until the weather is moderate, and give yourself enough drying time, that is the key.

 Wash The Exterior First

-Best practice is to get yourself to the self-wash, but the drive through works great too if the weather is on the milder side.
+Best practice is to get yourself to the self-wash, but the drive-through works great too if the weather is on the milder side.
 Spend the time getting all of the caked on salt off of your vehicle.
 Rinse thoroughly before and after the wash stage.

 Wash The Wheels & Wells

-Heavy slush and salt build up wreak havoc on the lower half of your vehicle.
+Heavy slush and salt build-up wreak havoc on the lower half of your vehicle.
 Make sure to really get into the treads, rims and especially the wheel wells.